Last updated on January 31, 2026

 Boseiju, Who Endures

-Boseiju, Who Endures is a fantastic card.
-This is probably the card that’s going to have its ability used most of all out of all these lands.
-Partly because it only costs two mana to activate, which is an incredibly efficient rate for artifact, enchantment, or land destruction.
+Boseiju, Who Endures is a fantastic card, and the one that gets used most out of all these lands.
+Partly because it only costs 2 mana to activate, which is an incredibly efficient rate for artifact, enchantment, or land destruction.

-This is also a “green” card (yes, technically it’s colorless as a land, but for argument’s sake it’s green).
-Green is the color of lands in MTG, so if there’s any color that can abuse channel lands, this is it.
-There are so many ways to grab this out of your ‘yard, and even plenty of ways to search it out of your library.
+This is also a “green” card (yes, technically it’s colorless as a land, but for argument’s sake and color identity, it’s green).
+Green is the color of lands in MTG, so if there’s any color that can exploit channel lands, this is it.
+There are so many ways to grab this out of your ‘yard, and even plenty of ways to search this land out of your library.

-Another important point here is that it isn’t a spell.
-This means it can’t be countered by Chalice of the Void.
+Another important point here is that it is not a spell.
+This means it can’t be countered by It'll Quench Ya! or Chalice of the Void.
 You know what else is important about Chalice?
 It’s an artifact, which means it can be taken out by this land.

 Clearly pushed, this is a versatile card.
 But is it too powerful?
-Probably not.
-Answers aren’t usually the “broken” aspects of MTG.
+Well, answers aren’t usually the “broken” aspects of MTG.
 That’s usually left to the threats.
-Boseiju won’t win a game on its own.
+Boseiju won’t win a game on its own, though many players have called it out as a design mistake due to how free it is to slot it into decks.

 What Sets Are Channel Lands From?

-All of the channel lands were printed in Kamigawa: Neon Dynasty.
+All of the channel lands were printed in 2022's Kamigawa: Neon Dynasty.
+None of these lands have seen a reprint.

 Are Channel Lands Good?

 In short, yes, channel lands are very good, even the weakest of the bunch.
 Replacing a basic land or two with a “spell” with almost no downsides is extremely powerful for a lot of decks.
-Late game when you draw these instead of your sixth land feels amazing.
+It feels amazing when you draw these late game instead of your sixth land.
 And you can just use them as a regular land if you draw them early!

 Not being counterable by regular means, as well as not being susceptible to hand hate with cards like Thoughtseize, gives channel lands a further edge that’s pretty much all upside.